DIS Stock Risk & Deep Value Analysis

 What is the P/E ratio of DIS?

-Walt Disney Co currently has a price-to-earnings (P/E) ratio of 14.0.
-This is below the market average, which could indicate the stock is undervalued or facing headwinds.
+Walt Disney Co currently has a price-to-earnings (P/E) ratio of 16.2.
+This is in line with broader market averages.

 Does Walt Disney Co pay a dividend?